mikecrinite/ColorPalette/README.md

 * Selected shades are basically being created as colors indistinguishable from the original color
 * There's no actual scrollbar in the scrolling "View Colors" section
 * Some of the colors are still mismatched (possibly even in the screenshots :poop:)
-  - Problem near "pastel violet", "wisteria"
+  - Problem near "pastel violet", "french lilac", "wisteria", "ultramarine blue"
 * Nobody is reading this, it's really just a buglist for me